ChrisSchulze/portfolio/portfolio/works/compo.md

 ---
 ### Issue

-COMPO wanted to grow their customer base.
+<p class="einleser">COMPO wanted to grow their customer base.
 We saw an opportunity in a younger audience.
-Alongside Jung von Matt we were assigned to come up with ideas for the digital touchpoints.
+Alongside Jung von Matt we were assigned to come up with ideas for the digital touchpoints.</p>

 <SingleProjectHeader
           :services="$page.frontmatter.services"